 Students who have a disability that limits them in taking or reading notes have the right to tape record class lectures for their personal study only.
 Lectures taped for this reason may not be shared with other people without the expressed consent of the lecturer.
 Tape recorded lectures may not be used in any way against the faculty member, other lecturer, or students whose classroom comments are taped as a part of the class activity.
-Information contained in the tape recorded lecture is protected under federal copyright laws and may not be published or quoted without the expressed consent of the lecturer and without identifying and giving proper credit to the lecturer.
+Information contained in the tape recorded lecture is protected under federal copyright laws and may not be published or quoted without the expressed consent of the lecturer.